 Employees receive specialized training at other locations, such as Georgia Public Safety Training Center, Institute of Police Technology and Management, Georgia Law Enforcement Command Colleges, and other facilities that provide specialized training.

-What are the Valdosta Police Departments Response to Resistance Statistics for 2019?
+What is the Valdosta Police Department's Response to Resistance Statistics for 2023?

 Per G.O.
 200-12, a written report will be required when an officer, “applies physical force by the use of hands, less-lethal weapons, or use of control techniques or other level of force to overcome resistance to the extent it is likely to lead to injury, claim of injury, or allegations of excessive force”.

 - In 2023, the Valdosta Police Department responded to 70,557 calls for service.

 - The department recorded approximately 2,689 physical arrests.

 - The department recorded 22 Response to Resistance Reports.